Do you want to be an Amazon FBA international seller?

 On the other hand, you may always flip back and forth from being a Professional Seller to Individual Seller, especially during off-peak season to save you from the monthly fee.

 Still haven’t worked through the issues of whether you want to sell on Amazon?
 Check this Ready-to Sell Checklist made by Amazon!

 Before listing your products, you will have to select an Amazon Category.
 You need to determine which category your products fall under.
 Note that for other categories there are requirements to fulfill like invoices, images and questionnaires.

 Next, you’ll have to gather all the important details about your products in order for your clients to know more about what you’re selling.
 Create a product description that convinces your potential customers to purchase from you, make it short and concise, and make your products look their best.
 As for the images, Amazon requires the products to be professionally photographed.
 Once your listing is up, your product is now for sale on Amazon!

 Do International Sellers Have to Deal with Sales Tax in the US?

 If you’re an international seller but with no physical presence in the US, then you only need to pay for customs duties & import taxes.

 However, if you’re an international seller that has any physical presence in the US (such as office, staff or warehouse) then you need to comply with the US sales tax.

-Basically, if you’re doing your own fulfilment, then you need to pay for your sales tax in your own home state.
+Basically, if you’re doing your own fulfillment, then you need to pay for your sales tax in your own home state.
 If you’re FBA, then you need to pay for US sales tax.
 So yes, either way, whether you’re a US citizen seller or a foreign seller, you can never get away from sales tax.

 Do International Sellers Have to Deal with VAT Taxes in Europe?